Skip to main content

 }

-• name — user name;
+• name — the user name;

-• password — user password.
+• password — the user password.

-View the detailed resource description of selectel_dbaas_user_v1.
+See the detailed resource description at selectel_dbaas_user_v1.

 3. Create a database